CDBG Grant Funding Application and Survey Now Open

 To help guide decisions on how to allocate these resources, the city has created a survey for residents to determine areas of highest need related to COVID-19 shutdowns and economic effects.
 Take the COVID-19 Resident and Business Needs survey.
 The survey will remain open through May 22.

 Critical staffing levels in place through May 4

-Beginning Monday March 30 through April 13, city departments will further reduce staffing levels and service delivery in response to Governor Northam’s request for people to stay home and practice social distancing.
+Beginning Monday March 30 through May 4 (originally through April 13, but Norfolk extended to May 4 on April 13) city departments will further reduce staffing levels and service delivery in response to Governor Northam’s request for people to stay home and practice social distancing.

 Trash and recycling collection will continue.
 Bulk and yard waste collection will stop during this time because it takes two employees in one truck to collect materials.
 All trash must be in the green can with the lid closed.
 The driver will not get out of the truck to pick up any trash not in a can.
 Any bulk waste requests scheduled during this two-week period will be canceled.
 Residents must reschedule their request when city operations return to normal.